Focusing in the Dark: How to Focus on Stars for Milky Way Photography

 Turn the focus ring slowly — past focus, then back

 Rotate the focus ring toward infinity.
 Watch the star on screen: it will go from a large blob, shrink to a small point, then start growing again as you pass through focus.
-Go deliberately past the sharpest point in both directions — this is how you confirm you've actually found the minimum disc rather than just guessed at it.
+Go deliberately past the sharpest point in both directions.
+This is how you confirm you've actually found the minimum rather than just guessed at it.

 5. 05